jacobandreas/neuralese/README.md

 #### Evaluation

 This will appear in the log file when evaluation is turned on in the config.
 The belief-matching criterion from our paper is called `rkl`, while the translation criterion is called `dot`.
-Lines of the form [x,y:model] show results of the pragmatic evaluation: the first number is reward and the second is task completion.
-Lines of the form [x-y] show results of the semantic evaluation.
+Lines of the form `[c,l:model]` show results of the pragmatic evaluation: the first number is reward and the second is task completion.
+Lines of the form `[c-l]` show results of the semantic evaluation.
+`c` and `l` designate neuralese and natural language speakers respectively.

 #### Visualization